+- Relationships

+- Respect

+- Opportunities

-Relationships Respect Opportunities Tracking and Progress
+- Tracking and Progress

-Listed below are some of the significant actions Council will implement between 2021 and 2023.
+Listed below are some of the significant actions Council will implement between 2020 and 2022.

-Promote Port Curtis Coral Coast language in the Gladstone Region

-Identify a least one Reconciliation Champion within each Business Unit across Council.

-Identify partnership opportunities to enhance Aboriginal and Torres Strait Islander participation in activities that promote active and healthy lifestyles

-Identify and deliver at least one major creative event annually to incorporate traditional and contemporary Aboriginal and/or Torres Strait Islander cultural activities Investigate opportunities to incorporate Aboriginal and Torres Strait Islander supplier diversity within Council's procurement
+- Promote Port Curtis Coral Coast Language in the Gladstone Region - Identify a least one Reconciliation Champion within each business unit - Identify partnership opportunities to enhance Aboriginal and Torres Strait Islander participation in activities that promote active and healthy lifestyles - Identify and deliver at least one major creative event annually to incorporate traditional and contemporary Aboriginal and/or Torres Strait Islander cultural activities.

-Engage local Traditional Owners to deliver face to face training on cultural awareness, Cultural Awareness face to face training, and contribute to the development of an online cultural awareness training module for Councillors and GRC employees

-Identify opportunities to expand Aboriginal and/or Torres Strait Islander aspects of cultural tourism within the region

-Assess the feasibility of establishing a GRC Ranger Program with the possibility of creating an identified role for an Indigenous Ranger

-Collaborate with Reconciliation Australia and other like-minded organisations to develop ways to advance reconciliation

-Identify agreed public places of significance in the region to highlight the history, culture and traditions of the PCCC people.
+- Investigate opportunities to incorporate Aboriginal and Torres Strait Islander supplier diversity within Council's procurement - Engage local Traditional Owners to develop Cultural Awareness face to face training, and contribute to the development of an online cultural awareness training module for Councillors and GRC staff - Identify opportunities to expand Aboriginal and/or Torres Strait Islander aspects of cultural tourism within the region - Assess the feasibility of establishing a GRC Ranger Program with the possibility of creating an identified role for an Indigenous Ranger - Collaborate with Reconciliation Australia and other like-minded organisations to develop ways to advance reconciliation - Identify agreed public places of significance in the region to highlight the history, culture and traditions of the PCCC peoples.